by Tim Gilmore, 9/22/2017

 Water Oaks stretch straight up, knowing their time is short, soak up 80 years of rain, then crash into houses and cars.
 Live Oaks reach outward for centuries, delicately balance through hurricanes and histories.

 The neighbor whose Water Oak fell mows her lawn two days after the storm.
-She keeps looking over her shoulder while a crew of eight men chainsaws the tree to pieces.
+She looks over her shoulder while a crew of eight men chainsaws the tree to pieces.

 One short man wears his hardhat at a jaunty angle, leans back watching, hand on his thrust-forward hip, dramatically puffing on a cigarette and arching it away from his face.